airbugg/eugenelerman.net/content/recommended-reading.md

 #### [Robert A. Heinlein - The Moon is a Harsh Mistress](https://www.amazon.com/Moon-Harsh-Mistress-Robert-Heinlein/dp/0312863551)

 #### [Robert A. Heinlein - Stranger in a Strange Land](https://www.amazon.com/Stranger-Strange-Land-Robert-Heinlein/dp/1442005831)
+> "I do know that the slickest way to lie is to tell the right amount of truth--then shut up."

 #### [Alfred Bester - The Stars My Destination](https://www.amazon.com/Stars-My-Destination-Alfred-Bester/dp/1876963468)
+> "This was a Golden Age, a time of high adventure, rich living and hard dying... but nobody thought so.
+This was a future of fortune and theft, pillage and rapine, culture and vice... but nobody admitted it.
+This was an age of extremes, a fascinating century of freaks... but nobody loved it."

 #### [Alfred Bester - The Demolished Man](https://www.amazon.com/Demolished-Man-Alfred-Bester/dp/1596879882)
+> "Be grateful that you only see the outward man.
+Be grateful that you never see the passions, the hatreds, the jealousies, the malice, the sicknesses...
+Be grateful you rarely see the frightening truth in people."

 #### [Walter M. Miller Jr. - A Canticle for Leibowitz](https://www.amazon.com/Canticle-Leibowitz-Walter-Miller-Jr/dp/0553273817)